trustedsec/Titanis/doc/UserGuide/tools/Smb2Client.md

   When copying the file, Smb2Client put fetches the file one chunk at a time.
   The default chunk size is 32,768 bytes, which loosely resembles using the COPY command on a command prompt.
 Use -ChunkSize to override the chunk size.

+  When specifying -UseBackupSemantics the server will check if the user has SeBackupPrivilege and SeRestorePrivilege.
+If they do they are allowed to bypass security checks when accessing files.
+Notably bypassing security checks does not bypass file locks or a file marked with the read-only attribute.

   The &lt;UncPath&gt; parameter specifies the target of the command using the format
   \\&lt;server&gt;[:&lt;port&gt;]\&lt;share&gt;[\&lt;path&gt;] where &lt;port&gt; is an integer specifying the